Opportunities for Aspiring Health Care Professionals

 Volunteers will be given the opportunity to tour various areas of the HSC facilities including the Eye and Brain Bank, Cancer Center, and SimCenter.
 Volunteers will be exposed to the world of medicine in multiple ways, as well as receive an introduction to what TTUHSC provides for students and patients.
-The HSC Academic Tour will be offered late in the Fall semester and is open to all current volunteers.
+The HSC Academic Tour will be offered late in the Fall semester and is open to all current volunteers and observers.

 End of Semester Appreciation Events

 All active volunteers will be invited to attend an appreciation dinner at the conclusion of each academic year.
 This will be a wonderful opportunity for you to connect with many of your peers.
 All active volunteers are invited to attend.